Worship: God’s Covenant People Before His Throne

 Worship: Dialogue Between God and His People

 In order to protect the sense of our corporate gathering before Him, we have structured our worship upon a Biblically based “dialogue” which involves Scriptures (God’s Words to us), hymns, confession of sin, professions of faith, choruses, psalms and prayers (all reflective of our words to Him).
 Although to some of our visitors, this may seem rather formal, our goal is to maintain a focus on our corporate gathering in God’s immediate presence.
 For this reason, we don’t have any personal testimony time or personal sharing time.
 We want to keep the focus of our thoughts on God in His Triune Being.
-We become before Him to praise Him for His great works of creation, providence and redemption.
+We come before Him to praise Him for His great works of creation, providence and redemption.
 We praise the eternal Son for His substitutionary death on the cross for His people and His present reign, and we praise the Holy Spirit for applying Christ’s work to our lives.

 In our “dialogue” with God you will notice a review of the gospel in the order of worship, the sermon, and the Lord’s Supper.
 We ask you to keep your bulletin in hand and join with us in heartfelt unity, reading and responding with conviction and reflection.
 If you have not worshiped in this manner before, we know it may sound somewhat different in its feel.
 We trust it is used of the Lord, however, to further impress you about the nature of the church’s gathering before her King.
-We do believe that we join with the saints who have gone before us into His presence and that we are participating in the grand gathering before God’s throne as one expression of His church militant (still on earth).
+We do believe that we join with the saints who have gone before us into His presence and that we are participating in the grand gathering before God’s throne as one expression of His church here on earth.

 Who May Come to the Lord’s Table